 This is a short and tender shortbread.

-Cut the shortbread as soon as it comes out of the oven.
-If left to cool slightly, it will crumble when cut or pricked with a fork.
+Use a knife to cut and mark the shortbread as soon as it comes out of the oven.
+Do not break it apart at this stage.
+If left to cool slightly before scoring, it will crumble when cut or pricked with a fork.

 Cool completely before removing from the pan and breaking into separate slices.